espressif/esp-dev-kits/docs/en/esp32s2/esp32-s2-hmi-devkit-1/user_guide.rst

      - Press this button to restart the system.
    * - IR LED
      - Infrared emitting diode, driven by GPIO21.
 Can switch between RGB LED and IR LED via IO expander.
-   * - microSD Connector
-     - Insert microSD card to expand the storage space of the device.
-   * - Battery Connector
-     - Connect to the battery.
    * - Charge IC
      - Charge battery.
    * - MEMS